cortexproject/cortex/docs/blocks-storage/migrate-from-chunks-to-blocks.md

 The CLI flag `-querier.use-second-store-before-time` (or its respective YAML config option) is only available for secondary store.
 This flag can be set to a timestamp when migration has finished, and it avoids querying secondary store (chunks) for data when running queries that don't need data before given time.

-#### `-querier.ingester-streaming=true`

-If querier was configured to disable ingester streaming during migration (required for Cortex 1.3.0), Querier can be configured to make use of streamed responses from ingester at this point (`-querier.ingester-streaming=true`).

 ## Rollback